 Housing and Dining

 - Dining Services offers many dining options designed to provide healthy food choices to the WMU community.
 It also feature locally grown produce and accommodate all dietary restrictions.
-Five dining halls and six campus cafes are dispersed across campus and accept a number of flexible payment options.
+Six dining halls and six campus cafes are dispersed across campus and accept a number of flexible payment options.

 On-Campus Apartments, such as the Western View, offer students a different lifestyle than the residence halls.
 On-campus apartments provide students with the best of both worlds: residing on the WMU campus near important resources, yet enjoying the independence of apartment-style living.